fl1ger/deleg/draft-dnsop-deleg.md

 The primary goal of the DELEG records is to provide zone owners a method to signal capabilities to clients how to connect and validate a subdomain.
 This method coexists with NS records in the same zone.

 The DELEG record is authoritative in the parent zone and, if signed, has to be signed with the key of the parent zone.
 The target of an alias record is an SVCB record that exists and can be signed in the zone it is pointed at, including the child zone.

+## DNSSEC is RECOMMENDED

+While DNSSEC is RECOMMENDED, unsigned DELEG records may be retrieved in a secure way from trusted, Privacy-enabling DNS servers using encrypted transports.

+### Preventing downgrade attacks

+A flag in the DNSKEY record is used as a backwards compatible, secure signal to indicate to a resolver that DELEG records are present or that there is an authenticated denial of a DELEG record.
+Legacy resolvers will ignore this flag and use the DNSKEY as is.

+Without this secure signal an on-path adversary can remove DELEG records and its RRsig from a response and effectively downgrade this to a legacy DNSSEC signed response.

 ## Facilities